Topic search

 Dementia

 Dementia not only affects those affected, but also the whole community.
-Here you will find orientation: from the first signs and everyday life with dementia to suitable living and support options.
-With practical tips and examples, we show how a safe and dignified life remains possible despite the illness.
+Here you will find orientation: from the first signs to medical clarification, everyday life with dementia and suitable living and support options.
+With practical tips and examples, we show how a safe and dignified life remains possible despite dementia.

 Health is the basis for an active and self-determined life in old age.
 Prevention, exercise, a balanced diet and the right medical care help to maintain quality of life in old age and remain independent for longer.
 Social contacts and mental strength ensure well-being and enjoyment of life.